 Preference should be given to cloth car washes.

-Do not use high-pressure car washes because drops of water can penetrate around the windows.◀
+Do not use automatic high-pressure car washes; otherwise, water may drip into the vehicle around the windows.

 Before driving into the car wash, check if the system is suitable for your MINI.
 Observe the following points: